thomasberge/restedwf/README.md

 ### 0.5.0 Main changes

 - Added test server.
 To be used as test server on dev.
 No test script implemented yet.
 - Added temporary 404 reply for non-implemented methods on paths.
-Used to not yield a response.
+- Added ignore_authorization_header server setting.
+Default obviously set to false.
 - RestedSchema created.
 Rather simple for the time being.
 Implemented on resource level.
 - Cleaned up unused dependencies and updated some of the used ones to latest version.
 - Bugfix: Expired token rendered no response.
+- Bugfix: Unsupported or malformed authorization header now returns 401 instead of 400.

 ### Features